📣 Requestly API Client – Free Forever & Open Source. A powerful alternative to Postman. Try now ->

 Local Storage for Sessions, Logs, and Rules

-Captured requests, test sessions, and rules remain stored in a local workspace.
-Your files are not remotely synced unless you explicitly opt in.
+Captured requests, test sessions, and rules are stored in a local workspace on your device.
+Nothing is remotely synced unless you explicitly opt in.

 For teams that do need collaboration, Requestly offers an optional cloud mode with SOC 2 compliance and encryption.
-But it’s optional, not forced, letting you choose when data should stay local and when it should be shared.
+This cloud functionality is optional rather than enforced, allowing teams to decide when data should stay local and when it should be shared.

 Practical Secure API Testing With Requestly

-Requestly defaults to secure local behavior, but the following practical workflows make API testing even safer.
+Requestly defaults to secure, local-first behavior, but a few practical workflows can make API testing even safer while staying close to how developers already work.

 Capture API Calls Locally

-Capturing traffic through Requestly’s proxy ensures that sensitive debugging data stays on your machine.
-When Requestly runs as a local proxy, it records the requests made by your browser or application and stores them on your device.
-This lets you inspect headers, cookies, and payloads without exposing that information to any external service.
+Capturing traffic through Requestly’s local proxy ensures that sensitive debugging data stays stored on your device.
+When Requestly runs as a local proxy, it records the requests made by your browser or application and stores them in your local workspace.
+This allows you to inspect headers, cookies, and payloads without exposing that information to any external service.

 Minimal steps involved: